-- A signed agreement between children, parents and the school acknowledges defined guidelines relating to use of the Internet. - Access for every child from Reception to Year 6 and every member of staff is only through individual logons, which provide a very high level of security. - Children working on the internet will be supervised by the class teacher or another responsible adult at all times. - Staff will check that any sites selected for child use are appropriate to the age and maturity of the children. - Children will be taught to use email and the internet responsibly in order to reduce the risk to themselves and others. - The E-Safety Policy directs the use of the Internet. - The school has high expectations for using computers, which are formalised in the Acceptable Use Policy, signed by staff, parents and pupils. - Filtering of all websites is in place and access is denied to inappropriate websites. - All inappropriate behaviour is monitored and tracked through Securus. - The Computing Development Plan directs the purchase of new resources and includes the ongoing replacement of outdated hardware and software.
+- A signed agreement between children, parents and the school acknowledges defined guidelines relating to use of the Internet. - Access for every child from Reception to Year 6 and every member of staff is only through individual logins, which provide a very high level of security. - Children working on the internet will be supervised by the class teacher or another responsible adult at all times. - Staff will check that any sites selected for child use are appropriate to the age and maturity of the children. - Children will be taught to use email and the internet responsibly in order to reduce the risk to themselves and others. - The Online Safety Policy directs the use of the Internet. - The school has high expectations for using computers, which are formalised in the Acceptable Use Policy, signed by staff, parents and pupils.

+Filtering of all websites is in place and access is denied to inappropriate websites through Censornet.